Council tax is a charge made on all domestic properties to help pay for local services.

 - Am I entitled to a Council Tax discount?

 - Apply to remove a single person discount

 The Government has decided to leave the default at 10 but has decided to grant council taxpayers the legal right to pay by 12 monthly instalments.
 If you wish to spread your payments over this period please let us know as soon as you receive the new Council Tax bill by emailing email@example.com.

 Receive your bill electronically

 Did you know that if all taxpayers received their council tax bills online it would save 4.7 tonnes of paper?
 This is equivalent to 80 trees.
-Help save paper by getting your council tax bill online.
-Please select the related article to register.
+Help save paper by registering to receive your council tax bill online.